nulls0x0/ubuntu-setup/kubuntu-25_10-gaming-setup-guide.md

 ```

 ## Enable NTSYNC Kernel Module
-The ntsync (NT Synchronization Primitive) kernel module is a specialized driver for Linux designed to significantly improve the performance and compatibility of Windows applications, particularly games, when run through compatibility layers like Proton.
+The ntsync (NT Synchronization Primitive) kernel module is a specialized driver for Linux
+designed to significantly improve the performance and compatibility of Windows applications,
+particularly games, when run through Proton and Wine.

 To enable the kernel module to load at boot:
 ```bash
 echo 'ntsync' | sudo tee /etc/modules-load.d/ntsync.conf